shirakaba/react-nativescript/README.md

 ### Example UI plugins

 The repo also includes some example plugins (React components for native UI components) – I'll likely be changing the APIs for making those, however, so don't assume that approach to remain supported.

-### Example components

-There are many complex components to test (or refer to) in [`sample/app/testComponents/testComponents.ts`](https://github.com/shirakaba/react-nativescript/blob/master/sample/app/testComponents/testComponents.ts). `GameLoop` has some potential ;)

 ## Why not just use React Native? 🤷‍♂️